wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/shape-data/includes/3-combine-data-shaping-functions.md

 data each step along the way.

 > [!NOTE]
-> The following steps are an example of the steps involved to combining formulas and not intended to work unless you provide a datasource.
+> The following steps is an example of combining formulas and not intended to work unless a datasource is provided.
 > The exercise unit of this module provides step-by-step details.

 1. Add a **Gallery** control to your canvas.